tofucubes/gke-bazel-demo/README.md

 <!--te-->

 ## Introduction
 [Bazel](http://bazel.build) is a scalable, extensible build system developed and open-sourced by Google.
-It can build a large variety of programming languages at scale by leveraging distributed caching, dependency analysis, parrallel execution, and remote caching & execution.
+It can build a large variety of programming languages at scale by leveraging distributed caching, dependency analysis, parallel execution, and remote caching & execution.

 One of the many extensions written for Bazel is [a suite of rules to use with Kubernetes](https://github.com/bazelbuild/rules_k8s), which makes Bazel a prime candidate to use in your CI/CD pipeline to build your applications from source code, create containers for updated builds, and deploy them to a Kubernetes cluster.
 This tutorial will demonstrate how to leverage Bazel in such a fashion, using GKE as our Kubernetes cluster provider.